What Should I Do With My Tax Refund?

 How should I spend my tax refund?

-Spending your tax refund can be tempting, and it is not uncommon for folks to use their tax refunds to treat themselves to a vacation or other experiences.
+Spending your tax refund can be tempting, and it is not uncommon for folks to use it to treat themselves to a vacation or other experiences.
 Assuming this is a financial goal you were saving for that you can now afford, this could make you happier.

 As we have shared, experiences often make us happier than purchasing possessions.
 Despite this, some people use tax refunds to indulge in a luxury they might not otherwise be able to afford.